akjmicro/dclang/README.md

     0 1 2 3 4 5 6 7

     # this is a comment
-    s" This is a string!" type
+    s" This is a string!" print
     This is a string!

     # store a value at slot zero: